handskadi/alx-higher_level_programming/0x02-python-import_modules/README.md

    ```bash
    cd alx-higher_level_programming.git/0x02-python-import_modules/
    ```

-## Commit
-The commit file is a bash script that will "chmod" all files.

 ## Contributing
 Contributions to this project are welcome.
 If you find any issues or would like to add new features or tasks, please feel free to submit a pull request.
 When contributing, please ensure that you follow the existing coding style and include relevant documentation and test cases.